Editorial advisory

 Water Verdict

-Teton County receives a poor water quality assessment with a grade of F and a score of 30.2 out of 100.
+Teton County, Wyoming receives a poor water quality assessment with a grade of F and a score of 30.2 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was running above its historical mean at 236.6%.

 Violation Context

-Teton County has recorded 35 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Teton County, Wyoming show 35 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 65.9 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 28,299 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance